crazywolf132/Asher.Ai/README.md

 To start off, we need to create a folder in the `mods` directory for our new Mod.
 We are going to make a mod called `funny`.
-We then need to create all 3 of those files inside that folder, as shown below.
+We then need to create all 3 of those files inside that folder.

 We are going to start work on the `words.txt` file.
 We now need to decide different examples of triggering the mod.
 Seeing as our mod is going to be a joke mod.
 Here is what our words file is going to look like.
 ```